tanayseven/http_quest/README.rst

    command ``flask db --help`` to know how to use migrations.
 3. ``test`` contains the source code which tests the production code.
 Most of the tests written in the ``test`` directory are HTTP api level tests.
-4. ``create_test_database`` creates test database in the postgres container.
-This will be helpful for creating a test database after just starting a container esp. if you change the schema of the database and need to flush the existing test database.
-5. ``app_exec`` is used to execute a command inside the app container from the outside.
-The app container is the container that runs the flask web app.
-6. ``db_exec`` is used to execute a command inside the database container from the outside.
-The database container is the container that runs postgres.
-7. ``reset_ownership`` (for linux) is used for resetting the permissions of the files that are generated/created from inside the containers in the shared volume.
-They are by default owned by root on creation.

 .. _modules:

 Modules
 -------

-The project consists of modules which is further divided into different files.
+The project consists of modules which are further divided into different files.

 1. ``model.py`` contains all the models needed by the module in which this is placed.
 The models in this place.
 2. ``repo.py`` contains the data manipulation functionality abstracting out the handling of database sessions.
 It also uses different models of various different modules.
-3. ``translations.py`` contains localized translation for all the strings used throughout the project.
+3. ``translations.py`` contains a localised translation for all the strings used throughout the project.
-4. ``schema.py`` contains json schema that is used to validate JSON entering an HTTP endpoint
+4. ``schema.py`` contains JSON schema that is used to validate JSON entering an HTTP endpoint
 5. ``view.py`` contains definitions of HTTP endpoints which can either be GET or POST or any other ones
 6. ``<business_logic>.py`` something like for example ``user.py`` which will contain all the business logic for that sub-domain, in this example it will contain business logic for the user sub-domain.